Marek Perepeczko: Career

-in Warsaw and between 1970 and 1977 he was a director of Komedia Theatre.
-In the 80's Marek Perepeczko resided outside Poland and from 1998 he was an actor and director of Teatr Adama Mickiewicza (Adam Mickiewicz Theatre) in Częstochowa.
+in Warsaw and between 1970 and 1977, he was a director of Komedia Theatre.
+In the 1980s, Marek Perepeczko resided outside Poland and from 1998, he was an actor and director of Teatr Adama Mickiewicza (Adam Mickiewicz Theatre) in Częstochowa.
+Marek Perepeczko was one of the most famous Polish actors.
+He is most remembered for his roles in Janosik, 13 Posterunek and Kolumbowie.

+Personal life

 He was married to Agnieszka Fitkau-Perepeczko.
-Marek Perepeczko was one of the most famous Polish actors.
-He's most remembered for his roles in Janosik, 13 Posterunek and Kolumbowie.